Full Speed (1996 film)

 Full Speed (À Toute Vitesse) is a 1996 French drama film by Gaël Morel, in his directorial debut.
 The movies stars Élodie Bouchez, Stéphane Rideau, Pascal Cervo, Meziane Bardadi and Salim Kechiouche.
 It was released on 25 September 1996.

 Plot

 Quentin has penned a novel, exploring the struggles of young people, and it has earned him some recognition in the French literary scene.
 In order to gather material for his new book he wants to write, Quentin has been spending time with Samir, who is still haunted by the violent death of his lover two years ago.
-While Quentin is looking for stories he can include in his book, Samir is looking for a love connection, and is distraught when Quentin rudelys tell him he is not interested in a sexual relationship with him.
+While Quentin is looking for stories he can include in his book, Samir is looking for a love connection, and is distraught when Quentin rudely tells him he is not interested in a sexual relationship with him.
 Quentin is sleeping with Julie who lives by herself in her parents' house.
 However, Julie has been seeking attention from Jimmy, who is Quentin's best friend.
 When Quentin decides to follow his writing career by moving to Paris, Julie and Jimmy decide to pursue a relationship.